Animation — Advanced Creature Animation Course

 Fix:

-Mistake 5: Unnatural Head and Tail Motion in Quadruped Animation
+Quadruped Animation Mistake #5: Unnatural Head and Tail Motion

 Animators often treat the head and tail as secondary or optional.
 The mistake is animating them independently of the main body or leaving them static.
 Without proper head and tail motion, the character can look stiff, disconnected, or emotionally flat.
 The flow of the tail and the orientation of the head provide visual cues about energy, balance, and intent.